wang-yitao/wang-yitao.github.io/_posts/2023-07-09-latex-supported-matplotlib.md

 giscus_comments: true
 ---

 Have you ever wanted to use LaTeX with matplotlib?
 You are definitely not alone.
 There are many tutorials out there that can guide you through the installation process.
-Then just follow the [official documentation](https://matplotlib.org/stable/tutorials/text/usetex.html) to make plots by activating `plt.rcParams['text.usetex'] = True`.
+Then we can just follow the [official documentation](https://matplotlib.org/stable/tutorials/text/usetex.html) to make plots by activating `plt.rcParams['text.usetex'] = True`.

-What you need to do is just installing typical `latex` by
+What we need to do is just installing typical `latex` by

 ```bash
 sudo apt update